How to Buy Bitcoins in India

 Coinmama may be based in Israel, but it’s available in a huge number of countries, including India.
 It was launched in 2013, and it offers convenience: you can buy Bitcoin with a debit or credit card.

-The downside is that the fees are on the high side at up to 5.9% per transaction, plus an additional 5% per credit or debit card transaction.
+The downside is that the fees are on the high side at 4.5% for USD, EUR, GBP, and JPY and up to 6.5% for other currencies.
 You can read my full review of Coinmama here.

 CEX.IO